Revisiting Process versus Product Metrics: a Large Scale Analysis: Introduction

-All in all, this paper explores eight hypothesis.
-We find that in six cases, the analytics-in-the-small are the same as analytics-in-the-large.
+All in all, this paper explores eight hypotheses using two widely used validation criteria.
+One is release-based (where given $R$ releases of the software, we trained on data from release 1 to $R-3$, then tested on release $R-2$, $R-1$, and $R$) and another is cross-validation based (where the data is randomly divided into $N$ stratified bins.
+Each bin, in turn, becomes the test set and a model is trained on the remaining bins.)
+After comparing conclusions seen in the prior analytics-in-the-small to the analytics-in-the-large, we find two cases where we disagree and six where we agree.
 So what is the value of a paper with 75\% agreement with prior work?
-We assert that this paper makes several important contributions: \bi \item Firstly, in the two cases where we disagree, we strongly disagree with prior work: \bi \item We find that the use of any learner is not appropriate for analytics-in-large.
+We assert that this paper makes several important contributions: \bi \item Firstly, in the two cases where we disagree, we very strongly disagree: \bi \item We find that the use of any learner is not appropriate for analytics-in-large.
 Our results suggest that any learner that generates a single model may get confused by all the intricacies of data from multiple projects.
-On the other had, {\em ensemble learners} (that make the conclusions by polling across many models) know how to generated good predictions from a very large sample. \item Also, in terms of {\em what recommendations we would make} to improve software quality, we find that the conclusions achieved via analytics-in-the-large are very different to those achieved via analytic-in-the-small.
-Later in this paper we compare those two sets of conclusions.
-We will show that changes to software projects that make sense from analytics-in-the-small (after looking at, any, 5 projects) can be wildly misleading since once we get to analytics-in-the-large, a very different set of attributes are most effective. \ei \item Secondly, in the case where our conclusions are the same as prior work, we have still successfully completed a valuable step in the scientific process: i.e. reproduction of prior results.
+On the other hand, {\em ensemble learners} (that make the conclusions by polling across many models) know how to generate good predictions from an extensive sample. \item Also, in terms of {\em what recommendations we would make} to improve software quality, we find that the conclusions achieved via analytics-in-the-large are very different from those achieved via analytic-in-the-small.
+Later in this paper, we compare those two sets of conclusions.
+We will show that changes to software projects that make sense from analytics-in-the-small (after looking at any five projects) can be wildly misleading since, once we get to analytics-in-the-large, a very different set of attributes is most effective \ei \item Secondly, in the case where our conclusions are the same as prior work, we have successfully completed a valuable step in the scientific process: i.e., reproduction of prior results.
 Current ACM guidelines\footnote{https://www.acm.org/publications/policies/artifact-review-and-badging-current} distinguish replication and reproduction as follows: the former uses artifacts from the prior study while the latter does not.
-Our work is a {\em reproduction}\footnote{ Just to be clear: technically speaking, this paper is a {\em partial reproduction} of Rahman et al. or Kamei et al. When we tried their methodology, we found in some cases our results needed slightly different approach (see \S~\ref{sec:exp}).} since we use ideas from the Rahman et al. and Kamei et al. study, but none of their code or data.
-We would encourage more researchers to conduct and report more reproduction studies. \ei Specifically, we ask eight research questions
+Our work is a {\em reproduction}\footnote{ To be clear: technically speaking, this paper is a {\em partial reproduction} of Rahman et al. or Kamei et al. When we tried their methodology, we found in some cases, our results needed a slightly different approach (see \S~\ref{sec:exp}).} since we use ideas from the Rahman et al. and Kamei et al. study, but none of their code or data.
+We would encourage more researchers to conduct and report more reproduction studies. \ei